MultiQC/MultiQC/docs/javascript.md

 </script>
 ```

-## Switching Between Counts and Percentages
+## Switching counts and percentages
 If you're using the plotting functions above, it's easy to add a button which
 switches between percentages and counts.
 Just add the following HTML above
 your plot: